littlef00t/BoneAppetit/README.md

 ### Phase 4: Comments (1 day)

-I will be adding a new Comment Store and component.
+I will be adding a new Comment Store and views for Comment `IndexItem` and `Form`.
+At the end of Phase 4,Comments can be created, read, and destroyed in the browser.

 [Details][phase-four]

 ### Bonus:
+I will be adding styling using Materialize.
 I will be implementing a map so users can search for food near their area.
 Users can update their dishes.
-You can just render page by refreshing, not going back to home page.

-[phase-one]: ./docs/phases/phase1.md
+[phase-one]: ./mydocs/phases/phase1.md
-[phase-two]: ./docs/phases/phase2.md
+[phase-two]: ./mydocs/phases/phase2.md
-[phase-three]: ./docs/phases/phase3.md
+[phase-three]: ./mydocs/phases/phase3.md
-[phase-four]: ./docs/phases/phase4.md
+[phase-four]: ./mydocs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md